opendocsg/slw-judgments-backfill/2013_SGHC_185/report.md

 27     This also harks back to the objective of deterrence (see [18] above).
 Adding to the previous discussion, in _Er Kee Jeng_ , Yong CJ opined (at [39]) that:

- Specifically, s 3(1) was enacted not only to ensure that victims of traffic accidents are not left without any compensation where the motorist is unable to satisfy judgment, but also to deter irresponsible motorists from driving without the appropriate insurance coverage : Chandara Sagaran s/o Rengayah v PP [2003] 2 SLR(R) 79 at [11].
+ Specifically, s 3(1) was enacted not only to ensure that victims of traffic accidents are not left without any compensation where the motorist is unable to satisfy judgment, but also to deter irresponsible motorists from driving without the appropriate insurance coverage : Chandara Sagaran s/o Rengayah v PP <span class="citation">[2003] 2 SLR(R) 79</span> at [11].
 These dual aims of compensation and deterrence would be defeated if motorists were permitted to rely on s 9 to avoid criminal liability under s 3(1). [emphasis added]

 I agree.
 It would be repugnant to the legislative intention of the Act if motorists do not face the criminal consequences of driving without appropriate insurance coverage.
 This is especially so as lower premiums may be charged to reflect the fact that a vehicle will only be used for social, domestic and pleasure purposes and for the insured’s business and not for hire or reward, as was the case for the Policy here.